XulbuX/PythonLibraryXulbuX/documentation/xx_code.md

 # `Code`
-This class includes functions, used to work with strings, that are code.
+This class includes methods, used to work with strings, that are code.

 <br>

 ### `Code.add_indent()`

-This function will add `indent` spaces at the beginning of each line.<br>
+This method will add `indent` spaces at the beginning of each line.<br>
 **Params:**
 - <code>code: *str*</code> the string to add the indent to
 - <code>indent: *int*</code> the amount of spaces to add (*default* `4`)